 Dental care.
 Under Standard Option, we pay scheduled amounts for covered dental services and you pay balances as described in Section 5(g).
-Under Basic Option, you pay \$30 for any covered evaluation and we pay the balance for covered services.
+Under Basic Option, you pay \$35 for any covered evaluation and we pay the balance for covered services.
 Basic Option members must use Preferred dentists in order to receive benefits.
 See Section 5(g) for a listing of covered dental services and additional payment information.

 Inpatient facility care.
 Under Standard and Basic Options, you pay the coinsurance or copayment amounts listed in Section 5(c).
 Under Standard Option, you must meet your deductible before we begin providing benefits for certain facility-billed services.
 Under Basic Option, you must use Preferred facilities in order to receive benefits.
-See page 20 for the exceptions to this requirement.
+See Section 3 under What you must do to get covered care.

-Your catastrophic protection out-ofpocket maximum for deductibles, coinsurance, and copayments Under Standard and Basic Options, we limit your annual out-of-pocket expenses for the covered services you receive to protect you from unexpected healthcare costs.
+Your catastrophic protection out-of-pocket maximum for deductibles, coinsurance, and copayments

+Under Standard and Basic Options, we limit your annual out-of-pocket expenses for the covered services you receive to protect you from unexpected healthcare costs.
 When your eligible out-of-pocket expenses reach this catastrophic protection maximum, you no longer have to pay the associated cost-sharing amounts for the rest of the calendar year.
 For Self Plus One and Self and Family enrollments, once any individual family member reaches the Self Only catastrophic protection out-of-pocket maximum during the calendar year, that member's claims will no longer be subject to associated cost-sharing amounts for the rest of the year.
 All other family members will be required to meet the balance of the catastrophic protection out-of-pocket maximum.

-Note: Certain types of expenses do not accumulate to the maximum.
+Note: Certain types of expenses do not accumulate to the maximum (see below).